lbxa/3900-project-eval/README.md

 Scalability Score: 3

 Strengths:
-- The project delves into the niche intersection of privacy attacks and backdoor attacks on deep neural networks, addressing a moderately novel issue that has implications for AI safety and security.
+- Addresses a timely and relevant issue in cybersecurity and machine learning, which can have significant implications for data privacy.
-- The project has a well-defined scope involving the implementation and comparison of various attacks on DNNs, which provides measurable outcomes and clear deliverables.
+- Interdisciplinary approach encompassing AI, cybersecurity, and computer vision, providing a comprehensive learning experience for students.

 Weaknesses:
-- Given the complexity of implementing and studying advanced attack methodologies on DNNs, the 10-week timeframe for completion might be overly ambitious, risking an incomplete or inadequately polished project.
+- Highly specialized and technical, which might not cater to broader industry needs outside academia and research-specific domains.
-- The project seems to lack a strong novel component when considering academic advancement; it primarily revolves around implementations that could arguably be found in existing research or open-source projects with more diligent research.
+- Requires substantial computational power and resources, such as an NVIDIA GPU system, which might limit accessibility or cause bottlenecks if resources are shared.

 Suggestions for Improvement:
-- Expand the literature review section and propose a genuinely innovative angle or methodology that would contribute new insights to the field, rather than solely relying on existing attack strategies.
+- Clarify the end goals and practical applications of this project.
+How can the findings be applied outside a theoretical or academic setting?
+This could improve the impact score by linking the project to tangible benefits in real-world scenarios.
-- Consider breaking down the milestones into more granular weekly tasks and include a risk management plan to handle possible unforeseen challenges, ensuring that the project stays on track and achieves its goals within the given timeframe.
+- Simplify or focus the scope to ensure that deliverables can be polished within the 10-week timeframe—consider focusing on one type of attack (e.g., model inversion or membership inference) before exploring the other, enabling deeper understanding and better-quality outcomes.

 P34 - Career Pathway Mapping Tool for Energy Transition: User Interface and Recommendation System Impact Score: 4
 Feasibility Score: 3
 Scalability Score: 4

 Strengths:
-- The project addresses a timely and significant issue related to energy transition and decarbonization, which has clear societal and industrial importance.
+- The project addresses a significant and current problem in the energy sector, which is undergoing a transformation towards decarbonization.
+This has clear societal and industry relevance.
-- The combination of AI, NLP, and HCI in this project offers a multidisciplinary approach, integrating emerging technologies to solve a relevant problem.
+- The integration of AI for job matching and skill gap identification can provide personalized and impactful insights for users, making their career transition smoother and more informed.

 Weaknesses:
-- The complexity of implementing an AI-powered recommendation system, especially one that can accurately match job roles and skills, may be too challenging to complete within a 10-week timeframe, even for a team of six.
+- The complexity of developing an AI-powered recommendation system and integrating NLP for CV analysis might be overly ambitious for a team of 6 students to complete and polish within 10 weeks.
-- The project relies on a companion project for backend development, which could introduce dependencies and coordination challenges that might hinder the overall progress and integration of the final product.
+- Dependency on a companion project for backend data structure and job role information adds an additional layer of complexity and potential delay, which could impact the feasibility of the project.

 Suggestions for Improvement:
-- Narrow the scope of the AI-powered recommendation system to a more focused set of job roles and skills relevant to the energy sector.
-This can reduce complexity and allow the team to deliver a more polished and functional product within the given timeframe.
+- Break down the project into smaller, more manageable sub-tasks and clearly define the scope for each 10-week period.
+This can help ensure that each phase is realistically achievable and can be polished.
-- Emphasize robust project management and clear communication channels with the team responsible for the companion project to ensure seamless integration between the frontend and backend components.
-This could include regular joint meetings and shared milestones to track progress and resolve any issues promptly.
+- Consider starting with a simpler version of the recommendation system that uses rule-based matching instead of AI, which can be upgraded in future iterations.
+This would allow students to focus on creating a robust and scalable framework initially.

-P35 - Career Pathway Mapping Tool for Energy Transition: Database Development and Automation Impact Score: 4
+P35 - Career Pathway Mapping Tool for Energy Transition: Database Development and Automation Impact Score: 3
 Feasibility Score: 3

-Scalability Score: 5
+Scalability Score: 4

 Strengths:
-- The project addresses a significant and timely issue related to the energy sector and climate change, which has both societal and industrial importance.
+- The project addresses a relevant and growing need in the energy transition sector, which is increasingly important for tackling climate change.
-- There is a clear potential for scalability, as the system can be expanded to accommodate new job roles and attributes, as well as being adapted to other sectors beyond energy transition.
+- The use of modern technologies such as NLP for job ad analysis and database automation demonstrates technical ambition and relevance to current industry trends.

 Weaknesses:
-- The feasibility of developing a comprehensive NLP system to accurately analyze job advertisements within a 10-week timeframe is questionable, given the complexity of language processing and the need for high accuracy.
+- The problem being addressed, while useful, is moderately impactful and may not lead to transformative academic advancements.
+Existing solutions in similar domains might be adapted with more careful research.
-- The requirement for auto-scraping data from job boards adds an additional layer of complexity that may be challenging for students to implement and maintain, especially considering legal and ethical aspects.
+- The project scope is quite broad and could be challenging to complete in 10 weeks, given the number of required components like NLP analysis, database management, and automation.

 Suggestions for Improvement:
-- Consider narrowing the scope of the NLP component by focusing on a specific subset of job roles initially, allowing the team to develop a more robust system within the given timeframe.
+- Narrow down the project scope by focusing on fewer, more achievable components.
+For example, prioritize the development of the database system and automation first before integrating NLP analysis and web scraping.
-- Instead of fully automating the data scraping process, a semi-automated approach might be more feasible.
-This can involve initial manual data collection with future plans to implement full automation after honing the scraping algorithms and ensuring compliance with relevant regulations.
+- Increase feasibility by proposing a clear timeline and breakdown of tasks.
+Ensure that intermediate milestones are set to track progress effectively and maintain focus.

 P36 - igive: an update to CSE after 50 years
 Impact Score: 3